What are behavior goals for students with autism?

 For many of this age, preschool is a student's first experience with “group learning” and following adult directions from someone other than a parent.
 What a great experience!

-Behavior goals in the area of cooperation for a preschooler might include responding to an adult, waiting for an instruction, doing a non-preferred task, asking for help, even being a flexible thinker!
+Behavior goals in the area of cooperation for an autistic student or a preschooler might include responding to an adult, waiting for an instruction, doing a non-preferred task, asking for help, even being a flexible thinker!

 Here is a sample IEP goal to target Cooperation: